aditya13raja/netflix-clone/README.md

 - Add hardcoded values to the constants file
 - Register TMDB API & create an app to get access token
 - Get data from TMDB now playing movies list API
+- Custom hook for now playing
+- Create movieSlice
+- Update store with movie data
+- Planning for MainContainer & SecondaryContainer
+- Fetch data for trailer video
+- Update store with trailer video data
+- Embedded youtube video and made it autoplay, mute and playing in self-loop
+- Added tailwind classes to make MainContainer look better

 ## Available Scripts